FORA Capital LLC Invests $554,000 in Harley-Davidson, Inc. (NYSE:HOG)

 Harley-Davidson Price Performance

 Harley-Davidson (NYSE:HOG – Get Rating) last announced its quarterly earnings results on Thursday, February 2nd.
 The company reported $0.28 earnings per share for the quarter, beating the consensus estimate of $0.07 by $0.21.
+Harley-Davidson had a net margin of 13.35% and a return on equity of 27.23%.
 The company had revenue of $918.70 million during the quarter, compared to the consensus estimate of $910.04 million.
-Harley-Davidson had a net margin of 13.35% and a return on equity of 27.23%.
+During the same quarter last year, the firm earned $0.15 earnings per share.
 The firm’s quarterly revenue was up 14.4% compared to the same quarter last year.
-During the same quarter last year, the firm earned $0.15 earnings per share.
-As a group, equities research analysts anticipate that Harley-Davidson, Inc. will post 4.69 earnings per share for the current fiscal year.
+Analysts expect that Harley-Davidson, Inc. will post 4.69 EPS for the current fiscal year.

 Harley-Davidson Increases Dividend